Waters Corp (WAT): A Modestly - GuruFocus.com

-As of July 21, 2023, Waters Corp (WAT, Financial) saw a gain of 3.2%, with its share price reaching $288.72.
-This significant player in the medical diagnostics and research industry has a market cap of $17 billion, boasting a robust earnings per share of $11.51.
-According to GuruFocus.com's unique valuation method, the GF Value, Waters (WAT) appears to be modestly undervalued with a GF Value of $357.34.
+As of July 22, 2023, Waters Corp (WAT, Financial) saw a daily gain of 3.2%, bringing its stock price to $288.72.
+With a market cap of $17 billion and sales of $3 billion, this company is a significant player in the Medical Diagnostics & Research industry.
+The GF Value, a unique indicator of a stock's intrinsic worth, stands at $357.42, suggesting that Waters (WAT) is modestly undervalued.

-Waters is a leading provider of liquid chromatography, mass spectrometry, and thermal analysis tools.
-These analytical instruments offer valuable insights into various products, such as their molecular structures and physical properties.
-This critical information aids clients in enhancing the health and well-being of end users.
-In 2022, Waters generated 59% of its sales from pharmaceutical customers, 31% from industrial clients, and 10% from academic/government institutions.
+Waters specializes in the production of liquid chromatography, mass spectrometry, and thermal analysis tools.
+These instruments provide crucial insights into the molecular structures and physical properties of various products, assisting clients in enhancing end-user health and well-being.
+In 2022, Waters' sales were largely driven by pharmaceutical customers (59%), followed by industrial clients (31%), and academic/government institutions (10%).

 Link: These companies may deliver higher future returns at reduced risk.